 In The Dream House by Carmen Maria Machado

 In The Dream House is an intimate, horrifying, beautiful, defiant, heartfelt, multi-dimensional account of Carmen Maria Machado’s formative – and abusive – love affair with a partner she calls only “the woman in the Dream House”.
-It honestly changed my understanding of what a memoir could be, the ways in which one can tell their story.
+It honestly changed my understanding of what a memoir could be, and the ways in which one can tell their story.
 I think this book is destined to become a pillar of the queer literary canon, and on just a single read it became one of my most highly Recommended Reads here on Keeping Up With The Penguins.
+Read my full review of In The Dream House here.

 I Choose Elena by Lucia Osborne-Crowley